-- Place the tractor on a level surface and engage the parking brake.
-Stop the tractor engine and remove the ignition key. - Clean the area around the oil filler cap to prevent debris from entering the crankcase.
-See Figure 53.
+• Place the tractor on a level surface and engage the parking brake.
+Stop the tractor engine and remove the ignition key.

+• Clean the area around the oil filler cap to prevent debris from entering the crankcase.
+See Figure 51.

-- Turn the oil filler cap counterclockwise to unscrew from the oil fill tube. - SLOWLY pour oil into the crankcase until the oil level reaches the "FULL" mark on the dipstick.
-Refer to Figure 52. - Insert the oil fill cap into the oil fill tube and turn clockwise until fully tightened.
+- Turn the oil filler cap counterclockwise to unscrew from the valve cover. - SLOWLY pour oil into the crankcase until the oil level reaches the "FULL" mark on the dipstick.
+Refer to Figure 50. - Insert the oil fill cap into the valve cover and turn clockwise until fully tightened.
 Reinsert the dipstick into the dipstick tube and push firmly into the tube.
+Clip the dipstick handle into the retaining clip.